aryanp2107/Algorithms/README.md

 ## Reference

-Based on coursework using *Algorithm Design* by Kleinberg & Tardos and *Introduction to Algorithms* (CLRS).
+Based on coursework using *Algorithm Design* by Kleinberg & Tardos